SarahMarieDev/python-projects/password-manager/README.md

 3. **Save Password**:
     - Enter the website and login details.
     - Click "Add" to save the password.
+    - If login details exist, you will be prompted to overwrite or cancel.
 4. **Search for login details**:
     - Enter the website and click "Search".
+4. **Delete entry**:
+    - Enter the website and click "Delete".